 “It is amazing to reflect on when I started OTM in 2023 and see how far it has come in such a short time.
-To see all the positive impacts we can have in the lives of those living with disabilities is incredible to see.
+To see all the positive impact we can have in the lives of those living with disabilities is incredible to see and be a part of.
 This would not be possible without the magnificent team members that continue to underpin it and uphold the our values”

 - Joanne McMillan